Lowcountry lawmaker, others accuse rental car company of overcharging thousands

-The bill totaled more than $20,000 in damages to the rental car.
-Representative Gilliard says he the received the bill weeks later in March despite returning the car it in mint condition
+The bill totaled more than $20,000 in damages.
+Rep. Gilliard says he received the bill weeks later in March despite returning the car it in mint condition

-“Took the car back no problem, got my receipt, it was a couple hundred dollars,” says Representative Gilliard.
+“Took the car back no problem, got my receipt, it was a couple of hundred dollars,” said Rep. Gilliard.

-Representative Gilliard rented a Lincoln MKZ through Avis for two days and returned it on January 27th.
+Gilliard rented a Lincoln MKZ through Avis for two days and returned it on January 27th.
 Weeks later, he was sent a bill by the company alleging thousands in damage.
-Gilliard says his accountant called him right away.
+Gilliard said his accountant called him right away.

 “She calls me back and says hey are you sitting down?
 I said well why what’s wrong now?
 She says it’s not twenty-one hundred dollars, it’s twenty-one thousand dollars,” says Representative Gilliard.
 “I said you’ve got to be out of your mind, you’re kidding me.”